mehmetkahya0/Web-Resource-Downloader/README.md

 - Option to filter resources by file extension
 - Saves a table of the download status of each resource in Markdown format
 - Option to delete the download folder after downloading resources
+- Logging: Messages are logged to a file for troubleshooting and record keeping

 ## Requirements